hrsma2i/aiodl/README.md

 http://example/0000003.jpg,out-name-003.jpg
 ```

-If you doesn't designate out filenames (single column),
+If you don't designate out filenames (single column),
 the basename of urls are used as their filenames.
 e.g, if the url is `http://example/0000003.jpg`, the out filename is `0000003.jpg`.